 Here are a few questions and answers you should know before purchasing a turquoise engagement ring.

 • Are there color variations?
 The higher the density of copper, the more intensely blue the turquoise appears.
-Another element of turquoise is its matrix, which is when you see spiderweb-like veins that run throughout the stone (opposed to a solid color).
+Another element of turquoise is its matrix, which is when you see spiderweb-like veins that run throughout the stone (as opposed to a solid color).
 Naturally, matrix versus no matrix comes down to personal preference when choosing your stone.

 • Is there a particular setting that works best?
 “Personally, I think prong settings work best, so you don't put too much pressure on the turquoise,” says Lee.
 “But it is often set in bezels and even as an inlay.”

 • Can other stones be incorporated with turquoise?
 Many engagement ring options featuring turquoise also incorporate other stones into the design, including diamond halos and complementary side stones.

 • What’s a good cut for a turquoise engagement ring?
 “Smooth cabochon cut seems to be the most common cut for turquoise,” Lee says.